hodyroff/scs-training/cluster-stacks.md

 - Using Cluster API CRDs (Custom Resource Definitions) for defining infrastructure and cluster configurations
-- Supporting CAPI-compatible providers (e.g., for OpenStack, AWS, Bare Metal)
+- Supporting CAPI-compatible providers (e.g. OpenStack, Bare Metal)
 - Encouraging upstream compatibility, reducing duplication and improving long-term sustainability

----

 ## 4. Architecture Overview

 [SCS Cluster Stacks overview](https://docs.scs.community/docs/container/components/cluster-stacks/components/cluster-stacks/overview/)

 Cluster Stacks is packaging components essential for setting up, maintaining and operating a Kubernetes cluster.
-They can be divided into three distinct layers
+They can be divided into two distinct layers

 - cluster-class
 - cluster-addons
-- node-images

 [ClusterClass](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/)
 is a feature of CAPI which defines the desired configuration and properties of